In his blog below, Rob Swainson, Sales Director at Blue Cube Security shares his insight on Cyber Security predictions and trends for 2021.

 - Compliance is not just a tick box exercise.
 By implementing the right processes, people, training and diligence will increase the chances of avoiding a breach.
 Internal contextual Cyber awareness training is paramount, to ensure our own staff are aware of the current threats posed by threat actors.

-- With Cybercrime rapidly on the increase, taking precautionary measures to prevent the changes of threats will be key – reviewing your Cyber Security posture is a great starting point.
+- With Cybercrime rapidly on the increase, taking precautionary measures to prevent the chances of threats will be key – reviewing your Cyber Security posture is a great starting point.
 Organisations should limit the access to confidential data, undertake third-party vendor assessments – think the unthinkable and evaluate your supply chain process.
 Training and development is also key with survey results indicating that employees don’t have sufficient training when it comes to Cyber Security.

 Get in touch with us below or speak to us via our live chat at the bottom right of this page to find out how we may be able to help you or in the meantime learn more about our Cynergy Services by clicking here